FREQUENTLY ASKED QUESTIONS

 Q: Are your wedding collections flexible?

 A: Yes.
 My goal is to help you find a wedding collection that fits your needs and budget.
 I understand that every wedding is unique and although my collections fit most of my clients' needs, I understand that sometimes I need to create a custom package to meet your needs.
-Because it is difficult to convey the quality of my services over the phone; a no-obligation appointment is recommended because seeing my work first hand is the best way to experience it.
+Because it is difficult to convey the quality of my services over the phone; a no-obligation appointment is recommended because seeing my work first-hand is the best way to experience it.

 Q: How long will formals take?

 A: Depends on how many formals you want or how creative you want to be.
 Usually, 30 minutes of uninterrupted time is plenty.
+I do recommend that you plan for more just in case you fall behind schedule and that planned 30 mins turns into 5 minutes.

 Q: Can I give you a list of specific shots we would like?